-In the Northern Tasmania Region, Health Care and Social Assistance is the most productive industry, generating $1,136 million in 2017/18.
+In the Northern Tasmania Region, Health Care and Social Assistance most productive industry, generating $1,144 million in 2018/19.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Northern Tasmania Region||2018/19||2013/14||Change|

 |Agriculture, Forestry and Fishing||1,076.2||15.5||12.1||805.8||12.6||10.6||+270.4|

 |Rental, Hiring and Real Estate Services||128.7||1.9||2.0||106.4||1.7||1.8||+22.3|